Meiji Chocolate Factory Tour in Sakado, Saitama Prefecture – commutable from Tokyo.

-If you are interested in the history of the company and the date of introduction of products there is a complete timeline in English on their official global website:
+If you are interested in the history of the company they have a complete timeline in English on their official global website:

 If you live in Japan, you are no doubt familiar with at least a handful of Meiji products.
 Even if you’ve just visited I guarantee that you have seen one of their products before.
-However, despite living here 18 years, I was quite surprised to discover that some of the products I buy are Meiji without me ever having realised it!
+However, despite living here 18 years, I was quite surprised to discover that some of the products I buy are Meiji.
+Without me ever having realized it!
 For example their probio yogurt R-1**.

 🍫About Sakado’s Plant Tour

-After checking in at the gate house you walk up a zebra crossing like path to the reception building where you are greeted by friendly yet professional staff.
+After checking in at the gate house you walk up a zebra crossing like path to the reception building.
+There you are greeted by friendly yet professional staff.
 They show you inside to a small lobby of sorts with an information and display units.
-About 5 or 6 minutes before the tour starts you are guided upstairs.
+About 5 or 6 minutes before the tour starts they guide you upstairs.
 There is an area here with photo props and settings.
 There are also toilets here should you need them.
-You have a couple of minutes here before you are called into a room reminiscent of a school classroom only twice the width.
+You have a couple of minutes here before they call you into a room reminiscent of a school classroom only twice the width.

 In the classroom you are greeted by staff and they check your name of the lists of people participating that day.
 They give each participant of the tour a gift to take home.
 The free Meiji Product gift changes daily from what I can tell.
 Today, we were given a pack of Gummies** and a pack of the very popular Meiji Apollo strawberry and milk flavoured chocolate** in the shape of Mt Fuji.
-Once everyone is seated and settled the explanations begin.
+Once everyone is seated and settled they begin the explanations.

 You can take photos in this room, but not after the video footage has started.
 After a few words from the host/hostess they play the first of two videos shown in the room and of a total of six videos shown throughout the tour.